 Humans have used tools for a very long time.
-Indeed, it has been argued that using tools is what made us different from other animals.
+Indeed, it has been argued that using tools is what made us different from other animals (not true).
 Ethical issues arise when those tools are alive.
 For thousands of years we have used other organisms as tools.
 Harnessing the power of oxen or the speed of a horse.
 It is not surprising that we desire stronger oxen and cows that produce more milk.
 We have selectively bred plants and animals to be more like what we want so they are better tools for us.
 With the discovery of DNA and the cracking of the genetic code, a new door has opened for manipulating the organisms around us.
 We can alter their very genetic make-up and create the exact tool we want.
 There are myriad uses of this technology from cloning to eugenics to GMOs to gene therapy.
 Each of these topics opens up all sorts of ethical issues.
 As citizens of this world, it is important that each of you understand these issues.
 Genetic engineering is when people alter the genetic code of an organism in the laboratory.
 This paper will be on genetic engineering and the ethical issues around it.

 For this paper, you will select one area of genetic engineering.
 Your paper will tell the reader how to perform your procedure, the advantages of doing it, the concerns about doing it, and conclude with your opinion.
 Do not forget your references!
 Here is a guideline for your paper: